Kintyre/ksconf/docs/source/index.rst

 KSCONF is a modular command line tool for Splunk admins and app developers.
 It's quick and easy to get started with basic commands and grow into the more advanced commands as needed.
-Thank you for reviewing our expanding body of documentation to help smooth your transition to a more well-managed Splunk environment and explore ways to integrate KSConf capabilities into your existing workflow.
+Thank you for reviewing our expanding body of documentation to help smooth your transition to a more well-managed Splunk environment and explore ways to integrate Ksconf capabilities into your existing workflow.

 We are glad you are here!
-No matter where you're starting from, KSConf can help.
+No matter where you're starting from, Ksconf can help.
 Let us know if there is anything we can do to help along your journey.

     -- Kintyre team